 My earliest baking memories where of making those pre-made cinnamon buns that come in round packages that you whack on the edge of the counter to open up.
 The house was filled with a warm cinnamony scent and we couldn’t wait to dig in.
 They were easy to prepare and quick, always a plus in the morning, but also filled with gluten thus off limits now.

 I wanted to create a quick and easy gluten-free breakfast treat for my breakfast table and came up with these gluten-free sticky buns.
-Believe me, they are dead easy to make and in just about 20 minutes the aroma wafting through the house will entice even then sleepiest of sleepy heads to the table.
+Believe me, they are dead easy to make and in just about 20 minutes the aroma wafting through the house will entice even the sleepiest of sleepy heads to the table.

 I have made gluten-free sticky buns and cinnamon rolls before; there is even a recipe for them in my upcoming cookbook.
 But they are time consuming and while delicious, do not provide the more instant gratification I was searching for this morning with hungry g-kids and a busy day ahead.
-So I used Kinnicinnick Bread & Bun Mix as a base for my easy sticky buns.
+So I used Kinnicinnick Bread & Bun Mix as a base for my gluten free easy sticky buns.
 Um, may I just say – they taste amazing, especially considering how little effort goes into making them.

 Gluten Free Easy Sticky Buns Recipe